Education & Training Seminars

 Midland Town Hall

-The Heritage Council's annual Heritage Management & Planning Seminar is a key opportunity for those working in, or with, the heritage industry, to keep up to date with current issues and ideas.
-With a theme of 'Heritage Means Business', the 2015 seminar promises to be a varied and stimulating sharing of ideas.
+The Heritage Council's annual Heritage Management & Planning Seminar was a key opportunity for those working in, or with, the heritage industry, to keep up to date with current issues and ideas.
+With a theme of 'Heritage Means Business', the 2015 seminar proved to be a varied and stimulating sharing of ideas.

-Over two days, hear speakers from business and industry provide updates on current activities, new developments and future projects.
-These insightful presentations will explore ways in which heritage can be a basis, stimulus and catalyst for commercial activity, as well as demonstrate the potential for heritage conservation through innovative adaptation and sound management.
+Over two days, we heard speakers from business and industry provide updates on current activities, new developments and future projects.
+These insightful presentations explored ways in which heritage can be a basis, stimulus and catalyst for commercial activity, and demonstrated the potential for heritage conservation through innovative adaptation and sound management.
 View the full program.

-Hosted by the City of Swan, the main activities are set in the historic Midland Town Hall, with an opportunity to explore heritage sites within the surrounding area.
-An informal dinner, included in the registration fee, will provide excellent networking opportunities.
+Hosted by the City of Swan, the main activities were set in the historic Midland Town Hall, with an opportunity to explore heritage sites within the surrounding area.
+An informal dinner at Little Guildford provided excellent networking opportunities.

-This seminar will be invaluable to local government staff, heritage practitioners or those in related roles in government agencies or private industry.
-Owners of heritage places and community members with an interest in history and heritage are welcome to attend.
+The seminar was invaluable to local government staff, heritage practitioners or those in related roles in government agencies or private industry.
+For the first time, owners of heritage places joined us, together with community members with an interest in history and heritage.